About this course

 Learning outcomes

-• Compare and contrast medical practice in Denmark, Finland, Estonia, and the U.S. to better understand the challenges facing healthcare providers in each country
+• Compare and contrast medical practice in Denmark, Croatia, and the U.S. to better understand the challenges facing healthcare providers in each country

 • Describe and experience medical practice in a social, historical, and scientific context